halprin/fcli/README.md

 credentials.

 ### File
-Create an ini file at `~/.fcli`.
-In there, add the `[default]` section, and under that section specify a `username` and `password`.
+Create an ini file at `~/.fcli/.fcli-creds`.
+In there, add the `[default]` section, and under that section specify a `username` and
+`password`.
 An example can be seen in [fcli.ini](./fcli.ini).
+Additionally, if you need the reporting functionality, add a `[gapps]` section and under that section specify `service-acct-creds` and
+`sheet-create-url`.  `service-acct-creds` is a full path to a credentials file to use with Google Apps and `sheet-create-url` is a URL used to create a document in Google Drive.

 ### Environment Variables
 The environment variables `FCLI_USER` and `FCLI_PASS` can be utilized to specify the username and password.
+The environment variables `FCLI_G_SERV_ACCT_CREDS` and `FCLI_G_SHEET_CREATE_URL` can be utilized to specify the Google credential file path and document creation URL.

 ### CLI
 Only the `username` can be specified via the CLI.
 Tack on the `--username <username>` option.

 ### Keyboard
 If the username or password is not specified in some other fashion, the CLI will prompt the user.
+Similarly, the Google credential file path and Google document creation URL will be prompted.

 ## Usage